perschi/perschi.github.io/_drafts/Information-Leakage-In-Batch-Normalization.markdown

 F.mse_loss(transform(x),torch.flip(x, dims=[0]))
 ```

-This networks solves the task surprisingly well.
+This network solves the task surprisingly well.
 As you can see in the figure below the reconstruction of the image resembles the other input in training mode.
-However, if the network is switched to test mode the reconstruction becomes arbtray but still resembles the original input.
+However, if the network is switched to test mode the reconstruction becomes arbitrary but still resembles the original input.

 <img src="/assets/information_leakage_in_batch_normalization/example0.svg">

 To put this into numbers, I use pairs of the test set and calculate average loss over all batches in training mode and test mode.
-Here, training mode achieves an average mean-squared error of 0.019 whereas test mode achieves only 0.098 which is almost an order of magnitude higher.
+Here, training-mode achieves an average mean-squared error of 0.019 whereas test-mode achieves only 0.098 which is almost an order of magnitude higher.
-This also shows how signifcant the difference between the training and test estimates can be in the worst case.
+This also shows how significant the difference between the training and test estimates can be in the worst case.
 However, it is known that batch normalization works better with larger batch size **(TODO add sources)**.
 Unfortunately, this experiment does not scale trivially to larger batch sizes since this would require some kind of strong positional encoding of the batch element and target batch element.
-This, is unlikely to happen in real scenarios.
+This is unlikely to happen in real scenarios.
 For that reason, I want to test performance in a more realistic scenario that should have similar problems as the
 contrastive learning algorithms.
-There, the issue is that the learning target would be contained in the the same batch allowing the information to cheat.
+There, the issue is that the learning target would be contained in the same batch allowing the information to cheat.
 Hence, I want to build a data set showing the same issue by example.

 ## Hidden in Plain Batch